georgewpark/Ebay-UK-Sold-Price-Checker/README.md

 # eBay UK - Sold Price Checker

-Scan a barcode, get the product name, jump straight to what the thing actually sold for on eBay UK.
+Scan a barcode, get the product name, jump straight to what the product actually sold for on eBay UK.

 Point your phone at a barcode.
 The app reads it, looks up a product name, and opens eBay UK's completed listings in a new tab.
 Useful in a charity shop, a car boot sale, or anywhere you need to know what something is worth before you buy it.